5orenso/node-simple-boilerplate/README.md

 ## Helper modules in use:

-__JSHint__
-A tool that helps to detect errors and potential problems in your JavaScript code.

-__Grunt__
-The Javascript task runner.
-In one word: automation.
-The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.

-__Buster.js__
-A browser JavaScript testing toolkit.
-It does browser testing with browser automation (think JsTestDriver), QUnit style static HTML page testing, testing in headless browsers (PhantomJS, jsdom), and more.

-__JSCS__
+__Jest__ A browser JavaScript testing toolkit.
+Jest is used by Facebook to test all JavaScript code including React applications.
+One of Jest's philosophies is to provide an integrated "zero-configuration" experience.

-JSCS is a code style linter for programmatically enforcing your style guide.
+__ESLint__ ESLint is a code style linter for programmatically enforcing your style guide.

-__Istanbul__
-A Javascript code coverage tool written in JS.

 __Travis__
 Travis CI is a hosted continuous integration service.
 It is integrated with GitHub and offers first class support for many languages.